emanmaali/IoTDeviceEvaluation/FeatureExtraction/README.md

 ## Usage

 ### 1. Setup
-Ensure the necessary tools (YAF, super_mediator, tshark) are installed and accessible in your system's PATH.
+Ensure the necessary tools (`YAF`, `super_mediator`, `tshark`) are installed and accessible in your system's PATH.
 Update any required paths in the scripts to point to your data directories.

 ### 2. Running the Scripts

 #### Convert PCAP to YAF
-Run the following command to process PCAP files and generate YAF output:
+Run the following command to process `PCAP` files and generate `YAF` output:
 ```bash
 python extract_features.py --input-dir <pcap_directory> --output-dir <yaf_directory>
 ```

 #### Convert YAF to JSON
-Run the following command to process YAF files and convert them to JSON format:
+Run the following command to process `YAF` files and convert them to `JSON` format:
 ```bash
 python extract_features.py --yaf-dir <yaf_directory> --json-dir <json_directory>
 ```

 #### Extract Packet Fields with tshark

-Run the following command to extract fields like IP and TCP/UDP headers from PCAP files:
+Run the following command to extract fields like IP and TCP/UDP headers from `PCAP` files:
 ```bash
 python extract_tshark_features.py pcap_list.txt
 ```
-pcap_list.txt should contain the paths of PCAP files, one per line.
+pcap_list.txt should contain the paths of `PCAP` files, one per line.

 ### 3. Batch Processing
 The scripts are designed to automatically process all files within the specified directories.
 Ensure input files are organised accordingly.